 Chapters 9-11 take up, respectively, China, Egypt, and, following “9/11,” Wars and Media, including those in Iraq and Afghanistan.

 Chapter 12 looks back at the preceding chapters, and then ahead in concluding the book with Lessons Learned.
 Highlighted there are pervasive themes: about money and power, rationality and irrationality, ideology and contradiction, persuasion and its limits.
+The Appendix takes up more recent issues.

 As should by now be apparent I do not view the study of rhetoric as the exclusive preserve of self-styled rhetoricians.
 Nor are contributions to its study necessarily labeled as such.
 By whatever name—e.g., argumentation, statecraft, impression management, frame alignment, public diplomacy—they are worthy of attention as long as they advance our understanding, practice and analysis of political persuasion.